 Performance obligations are determined based on the nature of the services provided by the System.
 Revenue for performance obligations satisfied over time are recognized based on actual charges incurred in relation to total expected (or actual) charges.
 The System believes that this method provides a faithful depiction of the transfer of services over the term of the performance obligation based on the inputs needed to satisfy the obligation.
 Generally, performance obligations satisfied over time relate to patients in the Hospitals receiving services over multiple days.
 The System measures the performance obligation from admission into the Hospital to the point when it is no longer required to provide services to that patient, which is generally at the time of discharge.
-Revenue for performance obligations satisfied at a point in time are generally recognized when goods or services are provided and the System does not believe it is required to provide additional services to the patient.
-Generally, performance obligations satisfied at a point in time relate to patient services in a single day.
-The System measures the performance obligations the outpatient service, to the point when it is no longer required to provide services to that patient, which is generally the completion of the point when it is no longer required to provide services to that patient services in a single day.
-The System measures the performance obligation from the commencement of the outpatient service, to the point when it is no longer required to provide services to that patient, which is generally the completion of the outpatient service.
+Revenue for performance obligations satisfied at a point in time are generally recognized when goods or services are provided, and the System does not believe it is required to provide additional services to the patient.
+Generally, performance obligations satisfied at a point in time relate to patients receiving outpatient services in a single day.
+The System measures the performance obligation from the commencement of the outpatient service to the point when it is no longer required to provide services to that patient, which is generally the completion of the outpatient service.